Christa Muth

-Christa Muth (born 24 November 1949) is a German systems scientist, management professor and management consultant.
+Christa Muth (born November 24, 1949) is a German systems scientist, management professor and management consultant.
 She spent most of her life in Switzerland and is notable for emphasizing the importance of the intangible aspects in organizations and in business strategies.
 She coined the term “Human Systems Engineering” and gave it to a Master of Advanced Studies Program she developed at the HES-SO (University of Applied Sciences Western Switzerland).
 After she handed over the direction of this program to a successor, she developed a new area of interest in the field of “societal innovation."

 Muth is a trans woman and activist for the transgender community.
 She was assigned male at birth and lived and published under the names Christophe Muth, Christoph Muth and Chris Muth until she was 58.
 She transitioned in less than 6 months.

 Early life and education

 Muth was born in Rheydt / North Rhine-Westphalia, a borough of Mönchengladbach in a family of textile industrials.
-Their Lutheran faith led the family of her maternal grandfather to refuse the membership in the Nazi NSDAP Party, which endangered her family and brought troubles during the era of the Third Reich.
+Their Lutheran faith led the family of her maternal grandfather to refuse the membership in the NSDAP Party, which endangered her family and brought troubles during the era of the Third Reich.
 After the end of World War II in 1945, there came 15 years of booming success and wealth in part due to business with the Allied forces which privileged partners who had not been Nazis.
 In 1960, when it was clear that the German textile industry would get into heavy troubles under the pressure of Asiatic competition, Muth's mother dropped her job and withdrew out of this branch.
 She moved with her second husband to the Lausanne area.
 Hence, Muth was educated in the French and later in the Italian speaking area of Switzerland.
 She gained her diploma for access to university in Bellinzona.
 She studied Economic History and Sociology at the Geneva University where she had the opportunity to work and share ideas with intellectuals like Edgar Morin, Jean Ziegler, Jean Piaget and Paolo Freire.
 Muth earned her Ph.D. in 1991 at the Swiss Campus of La Jolla University, San Diego, where she attended lectures with Paul Watzlawick and Henri Laborit.
 Her doctoral thesis (in German) was about private and public academic education (Erfolg und Marketing von Privatuniversitäten).